fengshun124/NBODY6-data-pipeline/README.md

 After generating pseudo-observed snapshots, statistical analyses and visualizations are performed to compare some cluster characteristic statistics across different initial conditions.

-N-Body6 simulations output snapshots at adaptive timesteps that vary between runs.
+N-Body6 simulations output snapshots at adaptive timestamps that vary between runs.
 For example:

 - **Run A** may produce snapshots at: 0, 1.0, 2.0, 3.0, ...
 Myr
 - **Run B** may produce snapshots at: 0, 0.8, 1.6, 2.4, ...
 Myr